- IMPORTANT INFORMATION AND WHO WE ARE

 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 We may also disclose your personal information as required by law, such as to comply with a subpoena or other legal process, when we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request.

-EU and Swiss residents: We share your personal information within the ModusLink Group.
+EU and Swiss Residents: EU and Swiss residents: We share your personal information within the ModusLink Group.
 This will involve transferring your information outside the European Economic Area (EEA).
-When we transfer your personal information to the United States, we rely on our self-certification under the Privacy Shield Framework administered by the U.S. Department of Commerce.

 ModusLink Corporation is responsible for the processing of personal data it receives, under each Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
 ModusLink Corporation complies with the Privacy Shield Principles for all onward transfers of personal data from the EEA,UK and Switzerland, including the onward transfer liability provisions.